EnragedAntelope/comfyui-sdnq/README.md

 **Load and run SDNQ quantized models in ComfyUI with 50-75% VRAM savings!**

-This custom node pack enables running [SDNQ (SD.Next Quantization)](https://github.com/Disty0/sdnq) models directly in ComfyUI.
+This custom AIO node enables running [SDNQ (SD.Next Quantization)](https://github.com/Disty0/sdnq) models directly in ComfyUI.
 Run large models like FLUX.2, FLUX.1, SD3.5, and more on consumer hardware with significantly reduced VRAM requirements while maintaining quality.

 ---